-Where is Iowa state in the United States?
+Where is Iowa?
+Location of Iowa in the United States.

 Iowa is located in the Midwestern Region of the United States, perfectly centered between six other states.
 Sandwiched between Minnesota in the north and Missouri to the south, Iowa is completely landlocked.
 The closest body of water is Lake Michigan, which is accessible if you travel to the east, pass through northern Illinois or southern Wisconsin, and make your way to the coast.